Instructor Notes

 Instructions to give to the customers:

 Stage 2 - Agile Methodology / Scrumban: The attendees will break up into 4 groups - two groups assigned to each customer.
 You will be given a picture of a car.
 WITHOUT SHOWING THEM THE PICTURE, you will describe the requirements for the car in the picture to them.
 Start really basic / high level / vague like customers sometimes do.
 “I want you to build me a car.”
 The attendees should then start asking you questions about the house: “How many wheels?
 How many windows and doors?” (etc. etc.) They don’t get as much time for this - only 4 minutes.
 Then they go through a Kanban board task writing / backlog creation stage for 4 minutes.
-They will then do a “sprint” / iteration and try to get something created in the next few minutes.
+They will then do a “sprint” / iteration (about 8 minutes each: 2 min plan, 4 min build, 2 min review) and try to get something created.
 They bring it back to you.
 You tell them what’s right / wrong.
-They adjust their Kanban board / plan their “sprint” (repeat for three total iterations).
+They adjust their Kanban board / plan their next “sprint” (repeat for three total iterations).
+The slightly longer planning time is intentional — prioritizing and re-planning between sprints is the core skill this exercise teaches.